destro033/UAV-Trajectory-Prediction/README.md

 The testing procedure is as follows:

 1. Download the repository and extract all files into a single folder.
 The folder already includes the pretrained models (`mamba_best_model.pth`, `scaler_mamba.pkl`, `patchtst_best_model.pth`, and `scaler_patchtst.pkl`).
-If you trained the model from the beginning make sure they are have the same names.
+If you trained the model from the beginning make sure they  have the same names.
 2. Download the dataset from https://zenodo.org/records/15089283 and place the CSV file in the same folder as the code.

 4. Run testing for each model: